cilium/cilium/Documentation/operations/upgrade.rst

   ``hubble.ui.tls.client.cert``, and ``hubble.ui.tls.client.key`` have been
   deprecated in favor of the associated ``existingSecret`` options and will be removed in a future release.
+* The default value of ``hubble.tls.auto.certValidityDuration`` has been lowered from 1095 days to 365 days because recent versions of MacOS will fail to validate certificates with expirations longer than 825 days.

 Agent Options
 ~~~~~~~~~~~~~